Courses run weekly

 Chainsaw Level 1 training applies to personnel who are currently working / or looking for work in arboriculture, forestry, agriculture, horticulture, primary or civil industries.

-Students are required to complete Pre Course Learning for these Units of Competency.
+Students are required to complete Self-paced Learning for these Units of Competency.

-Upon booking Students will receive an email Booking Confirmation with the Student Manual and Pre Course Questionnaire attached.
-The Student shall read the Student Manual and complete the Pre Course Questionnaire prior to the course commencement.
-These Pre Course Questionnaires will be reviewed by the Trainer / Assessor upon commencement of training.
+Upon booking Students will receive an email Booking Confirmation, Course Information (Course Brochure) with the Student Manual and a LLN Assessment & Challenge Test attached.
+The Student shall read the Student Manual and complete the LLN Assessment & Challenge Test prior to the face to face component of the course.
+These LLN Assessments & Challenge Tests will be reviewed by the Trainer / Assessor upon commencement of the face to face component of the training.

 Face to face training and assessment is conducted at one of Link Resources purpose built training facilities.
 Upon arrangement, training and assessment can be conducted on-site at the premises of industry clients providing there a suitable infrastructure and industry training facilities.